thurahtetaung/jenkins-pipelines/TaskD/README.md

 2. **Local Jenkins development**: Used Jenkins' built-in pipeline development tools:
    - Pipeline Syntax generator to validate syntax
    - Jenkins Pipeline Linter to catch syntax errors before running
-   - Blue Ocean visualization to inspect pipeline execution

 3. **Staged deployment**:
    - Started with a minimal pipeline and gradually added more complex stages
    - Used echo statements to debug variable values
+   - Used cat statements to print the contents of files like doxyfile config
    - Added descriptive stage names for improved visibility and debugging
    - Checked logs at each stage to identify issues